joonasnuutinen/dev-env-test/README.md

 ## Stop the development environment

-First, press `Ctrl/Cmd + C` to stop the Node.js server.
+First, press `Ctrl + C` to stop the Node.js server.
 Then, run

 ```
 npm stop